The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : I'm here, Joe.
 Joe Garrelli

-: The last guy who touched me like that got thrown through a plate-glass window.
+: The last guy to touch me like that got thrown through a plate-glass window.

 : Are you sure it's Mike?
 Joe Garrelli

 : It's Mike, all right.
-Most of his tail missing, white racing stripe, except now he's got a really surprised look on his face.
+Missing most of his tail, white with a racing stripe.
+Now he's got a really weird surprised look on his face.

 : Why don't you call a specialist?
 Joe